netsec-ethz/scion-tutorials/content/install/src.md

 Please follow the instructions in the [GitHub README](https://github.com/netsec-ethz/netsec-scion/) to clone and build SCION.

-!!!
-Note
+{% include alert type="note" content="
 SCIONLab runs a version of SCION built from the branch `scionlab` in netsec-ethz/netsec-scion.
 This branch (intentionally) lags behind the scionproto/scion master.
 As there are still (rarely) breaking changes in the SCION protocol, running `master` may or may not be compatible with `scionlab`.

-!!!
-Tip
+" %}

+{% include alert type="Tip" content="
 If you only want to develop applications _using_ SCION, you may still rely on the convenience of our [pre-built binary packages](../install/pkg.md).

 The [scion-apps](https://github.com/netsec-ethz/scion-apps/) repository contains examples for applications that run on top of SCION.
+" %}

 ## Configuration